 So you are interested in a Miami investment property or possibly multiple properties.
 Well the time to get in is now!
 Miami real estate appreciated 102.59% over the last ten years.
 The city is no longer just considered a playground for partying, but also fertile grounds for finance and tech.
 Established corporations and start-ups alike are flocking to our subtropical oasis, and Miami is drawing international attention as THE hub for work AND play.
 When embarking on a potential Miami real estate investment or any investment opportunity, it is important to do your due diligence.
-Luckily you have come to the right in your search for the the best real estate in Miami, so let’s get into it…
+Luckily, you have come to the right place in your search for the the best real estate in Miami, so let’s get into it…

 Why consider buying Miami investment property?

 Real Estate nationwide is booming.
 In South Florida, and Miami specifically it is in super boom mode.
-Downtown Miami, Edgewater, Brickell and Coral Gables–the investment property opportunities in Miami are endless.
+Downtown Miami, Edgewater, Brickell and Coral Gables–the investment property opportunities are endless.
 Well that is, as endless as the finite resource of land can be!
 Commercial, residential and everything in between is hot—like a sunny Miami afternoon post downpour—steaming HOT!
 Inventory in many regions has hit record lows, and the market is no longer defined by days or weeks for sale or for rent, but instead hours.
 Exciting, right?
 We are going to explore home values, the rental market, commercial real estate and how you can get in on the action of the best real estate investments in Miami.

 Miami real estate investment: Why should you invest in Miami?